airbnb/chronon/docs/source/authoring_features/Join.md

 Bootstrap is a preprocessing step in the **Join** job that enriches the left side with precomputed feature data, before running the regular group by backfills if necessary.

-More details and scenarios about bootstrap can be found in the [Bootstrap](../Bootstrap.md) and "Scenarios Deep Dive" sections below.
+More details and scenarios about bootstrap can be found in Bootstrap documentation.

 ##